Uniqueness of the multiplicative cyclotomic trace: Introduction

+where the left-hand sides denote the $\i$-category of lax symmetric monoidal colimit-preserving functors and the right-hand sides denote the $\i$-categories of lax symmetric monoidal additive or localizing invariants, respectively. \end{theorem}

-To relate $E_\infty$-algebras in $\Fun_\add(\idemstabcat, \ispec)^{\otimes}$ and $\Fun_\add(\idemstabcat, \ispec)^{\otimes}$ with lax symmetric monoidal functors $\idemstabcat \to \ispec$, we develop a ``multiplicative Morita theory''.
+In order to produce lax monoidal functors of $\i$-categories $\idemstabcat \to \ispec$, we develop a multiplicative version of Morita theory for spectral categories.
 In~\cite[\S 4]{BGT} we proved that the $\i$-category $\idemstabcat$ of small stable idempotent-complete $\infty$-categories admits a model given by the localization of the category $\Spcat$ of spectral categories (categories enriched in spectra) with respect to the class $\mathcal{W}$ of Morita equivalences.
-This rigidification result was an important technical tool in {\em loc. cit.} For our applications herein, we generalize it to the multiplicative setting:
+Here recall that a spectral functor $\aC \to \aD$ is a DK-equivalence if it induces weak equivalences $\aC(X,Y) \to \aD(FX,FY)$ on all mapping spectra and is homotopically essentially surjective, and a Morita equivalence if it induces a DK-equivalence on the induced functor $\Mod(\aC) \to \Mod(\aD)$.
+In particular, any stable $\i$-category can be ``rigidified'' to a (pre-triangulated) spectral category.

+For our applications herein, we generalize this rigidification result to the multiplicative setting.
+To maintain homotopical control on the smash product of spectral categories, we use the notion of a flat spectral category, i.e., a spectral category such that tensoring with it preserves Morita equivalences.
+Since pointwise-cofibrant spectral categories are flat, and any flat spectral category is DK-equivalent to a pointwise-cofibrant spectral category, we will write $\Cat_{\aS}^{\textrm{flat}}$ for the full subcategory of pointwise-cofibrant spectral categories.
+Following \cite{HTT}, we write $\N$ for the nerve functor from categories (or, more generally, simplicial categories) to $\infty$-categories.